First, load the rbims package.

 Example with PFAM database

-First I will read the InterProScan output in a long format and extract the PFAM abundance information.
+First, I will read the InterProScan output in a long format and extract the PFAM abundance information.

-interpro_pfam_long<-read_interpro(data_interpro = "Interpro_test.tsv", database="PFAM", profile = F)
+interpro_pfam_profile<-read_interpro(data_interpro = "../inst/extdata/Interpro_test.tsv", database="Pfam", profile = F)

-The function get_subset_pca calculates a PCA over the data to find the PFAM that explains variation within the data.
+The function get_subset_pca calculates a PCA over the data to find the PFAM that explains the variation within the data.

 important_PFAMs<-get_subset_pca(tibble_rbims=interpro_pfam_profile,